ntaranov/gitlab-kubernetes-text/deploying-to-kubernetes-with-gitlab.md

 ```bash
 kubectl rollout restart deployment gitlab-course-api -n gitlab-course
 ```
-I our cae, you will need to execute `kubectl apply` again, specifying sha256 explicitly adding the construction `@sha256:<hash>` to the image name.
+In our cae, you will need to execute `kubectl apply` again, specifying sha256 explicitly adding the construction `@sha256:<hash>` to the image name.

 #### Deploying Ingress